PennLINC/PennLINC.github.io/docs/Tutorials/itc_eprime_tutorial.md

 # K Parameter Estimation

-The penultimate step is to estimate each participant’s `k` parameter.
+The penultimate step is to estimate each participant's `k` parameter.
 This is estimated from a discount function that you can read about in [this paper](https://www.nature.com/articles/nn2007).
 For our purposes, the code is in matlab and exists as a precompiled binary on CUBIC at